drxuno/IEEELatAm2026MagLev/README.md

 - Carlos M. Ortiz Cervantes

 *Affiliation:*
-Universidad Autónoma de la Ciudad de México
+Universidad Autónoma de la Ciudad de México, Colegio de Ciencia y Tecnología.
+Mexico City, Mexico.

 ## ✏️ **Description.**
 This repository contains the files necessary to run the experiments in the IEEE Latin America paper "Integral Action and Reduced-Order Observer-Based Control for a Magnetic Levitation System", Submission ID 10363, as well as the obtained data sets from the experiment.